eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 in the :ref:`transportdescriptors` case) that is used to reference the XML profile during the creation of a Fast RTPS entity, :ref:`comm-transports-configuration`, or :ref:`dynamic-types`.
-During *eProsima Fast RTPS* initialization, it tries to load an XML file with the name *DEFAULT_FASTRTPS_PROFILES.xml* in the current execution path.
+During *eProsima Fast RTPS* initialization, it tries to load an XML file with the name *DEFAULT_FASTRTPS_PROFILES.xml* in the current execution path and additionally it checks if there is an environment variable called *FASTRTPS_DEFAULT_PROFILES_FILE* with an absolute path of an additional file.

 Making an XML
 -------------